 The sole purpose of the signals is to alert you about emerging opportunities.
 You should have your own system for position management that you fully understand and are familiar with.

-Nevertheless, we tried to follow the strong signals long after they drop below the valid threshold, and there doesn’t seem to be a clear pattern.
+Nevertheless, we tried to follow the strong signals long after they dropped below the valid threshold, and there doesn’t seem to be a clear pattern.
 Sometimes the market flattened or started to move against the prediction soon after the signal dropped to some low level below 0.8.
-Most of the time, however, this was not the case and the market moved in agreement with the prediction for a longer period.
+Most of the time, however, this was not the case, and the market moved in agreement with the prediction for a longer period.
 The signal strength is a function of the expected return and the risk.
 Even if its value drops, it doesn’t rule out the continuation of a favorable trend.
-It just means it’s no longer a good idea to enter the market with an entirely new position.
-Existing positions can still profit from the trend despite the unfavorable risk/reward ratio.
+It just means the model no longer considers it a good idea to enter the market with an entirely new (hypothetical) position.
+Existing (hypothetical) positions can still profit from the trend despite the unfavorable risk/reward ratio.

-Because this was the most common question we got from the institutional users of our signals, we developed the following internal guidelines.
+Because this was the most common question we got from the institutional users of our signals, we developed the following internal guidelines for our own use.
 Keep in mind these are just theoretical scenarios for our research; we’re putting them here only for educational purposes.
 We strongly discourage everyone to make actual trades based on our signals.

 - If the signal fails to reach (roughly) 1.0 and starts falling, the opportunity is no longer interesting.
 A good example is the long ZSU20 signal I already mentioned above.